stiglers-eponym/BeamerPresenter/README.md

 * `qtmultimedia5-dev`
 * Note: ubuntu's Qt 5 package does not have native markdown support.
 Therefore, also BeamerPresenter will not be able to interpret markdown in ubuntu.

-For poppler:
+For poppler (optional, see [below](https://github.com/stiglers-eponym/BeamerPresenter#build)):

-* `libpoppler-qt5-dev`: version 21.01 is tested.
+* `libpoppler-qt5-dev`: version 0.86.1 is tested.
 Versions below 0.70 are explicitly not supported, problems with newer versions might be fixed if reported in an issue on github.

-For MuPDF:
+For MuPDF (optional, see [below](https://github.com/stiglers-eponym/BeamerPresenter#build)):

 * `libmupdf-dev`: MuPDF versions starting from 1.17 should work, version 1.12 or older is explicitly not supported.
 * `libfreetype-dev`